 Prevention is the best cure when it comes to tooth decay.
-If you follow through with the recommendations from Dr. Perrigo, you are sure to avoid tooth decay and have a smile you can be proud of.
+If you follow through with the recommendations from our Hoover, AL dentist, you are sure to avoid tooth decay and have a smile you can be proud of.

 If you visit our facility before your tooth decay issue becomes severe, you will avoid many headaches in the future.
 Regular oral exams and cleanings should be part of your doctors’ checkup routine.
 Dr. Perrigo may also discuss the application of dental sealants to help tooth decay prevention, especially in child patients.
 This protective plastic coating seals off grooves and crannies that are known to collect food particles and keep the tooth from getting plaque and acid.
 The dental sealants can also be applied to adult patients.

 We do sports guards for patients.
 I have children that participate in activities and sports.
 There's a misconception about what a sport guard is.
 A sports guard is more for concussion prevention than it is from saving the teeth.
 That's a byproduct of what you're making it for.
 It can protect teeth from being knocked out from a baseball hitting them in face or when people are in contact sports the hits can cause the jaw or the teeth to slam against each other.
 That causes damage to the teeth but it also rattles the brain.
 Having a sports guard in there also protects against concussions.